Dam: Ancient dams

 Early dam building took place in Mesopotamia and the Middle East.
 Dams were used to control water levels, for Mesopotamia's weather affected the Tigris and Euphrates Rivers.

 The earliest known dam is the Jawa Dam in Jordan, 100 km northeast of the capital Amman.
 This gravity dam featured an originally 9 m and 1 m stone wall, supported by a 50 m earthen rampart.
 The structure is dated to 3000 BC.
+However, the oldest continuously operational dam is Lake Homs Dam, built in Syria between 1319-1304 BC.

 The Ancient Egyptian Sadd-el-Kafara Dam at Wadi Al-Garawi, about 25 km south of Cairo, was 102 m long at its base and 87 m wide.
 The structure was built around 2800 or 2600 BC as a diversion dam for flood control, but was destroyed by heavy rain during construction or shortly afterwards.
 During the Twelfth Dynasty in the 19th century BC, the Pharaohs Senosert III, Amenemhat III, and Amenemhat IV dug a canal 16 km long linking the Fayum Depression to the Nile in Middle Egypt.
-Two dams called Ha-Uar running east-west were built to retain water during the annual flood and then release it to surrounding lands.
+Two dams called Ha-Uar running east–west were built to retain water during the annual flood and then release it to surrounding lands.
 The lake called Mer-wer or Lake Moeris covered 1700 sqkm and is known today as Birket Qarun.

 By the mid-late third millennium BC, an intricate water-management system in Dholavira in modern-day India was built.
 The system included 16 reservoirs, dams and various channels for collecting water and storing it.